What is family reunification?

 Your parents and your brothers and sisters provided they are under the age of 18 and unmarried.
 Your family is defined as of the time you apply for family reunification.

 How can I apply for family reunification?

-You can apply for family reunification, once you have been granted a declaration of refugee status or subsidiary protection, in writing to the Family Reunification Unit, the Irish Naturalisation and Immigration Service, 13/14 Burgh Quay, Dublin 2.
+You can apply for family reunification, once you have been granted a declaration of refugee status or subsidiary protection, in writing to the Family Reunification Unit, Immigration Service Delivery, Department of Justice, 13/14 Burgh Quay, Dublin 2, D02 XK70.